UMN-CMS/HGCal-RPi/README.md

 Note that the IPBus IP I am using is 192.168.222.200, so make sure this IP is not currently used by something else.
 If it is, change the `rdout/src/set_ip_mac_address.c` file to set a different IP, and change `etc/connections.xml` to point to this IP.
   1. Run the `copy-dirs` script to copy the software over to the readout and sync boards.
-  2. ssh into the readout board, and change to the copied directory: `cd ~/linktest-rdout/`
+  2. ssh into the readout board raspberry pi, and change to the copied directory: `cd ~/linktest-rdout/`
-  3. Open a new terminal window, ssh into the sync board, and change into the copied directory: `cd ~/linktest-sync/`
+  3. Open a new terminal window, ssh into the sync board raspberry pi, and change into the copied directory: `cd ~/linktest-sync/`
   4. Run the setup scripts with `./run_rdout` and `./run_sync`, respectively.
 This compiles the software and programs the ORMs.
       - The `sync_debug` executable will then start up on the sync board.
 You should see error and readout done counts for each cable on the sync board: `loop =   0, rdout_done_count[ 0] =     0` and `loop =   0, prbs_error_count[ 0] =    65535`.
 Note that the counts may not match.
   5. Exit the readout board ssh session.
 Setup IPBus using `source etc/env.sh`.